-Daniel is a litigation associate who primarily practices in the area of complex commercial litigation.
-He has represented clients in a variety of industries, including health care, pharmaceutical, aviation, private equity and entertainment, in state and federal courts and in arbitrations.
+Daniel is a litigation associate who primarily practices in the area of complex commercial litigation, including class action defense.
+He has represented clients in a variety of industries, including health care, retail, waste management, pharmaceutical, aviation, private equity and entertainment, in state and federal courts and in arbitrations.
 His representations include multinational entities, domestic and foreign businesses, and individuals.

 Daniel has experience with clients at all stages of the litigation process, from initial contact and claims assessment through discovery and dispositive motion practice, trial, enforcement, appeals and settlement.
 Prior to joining Taft, he was an associate with a New York firm for five years.